bpmn-os/bpmnos-modeller/README.md

 npm install
 ```

-Build the example using [browserify](http://browserify.org) via
+Build the modeller and start a local server via

 ```
-npm run all
+npm run start
 ```

-You may also spawn a development setup by executing
+You may also build the modeller without starting a local server via

 ```
-npm run dev
+npm run bundle
 ```

 Both tasks generate the distribution ready client-side modeller application into the `dist` folder.